 Arthroscopy (a term that at its Greek origin translates as “to look within the joint”) is a process that orthopedic surgeons use to inspect, diagnose, and treat problems within a joint.
 Since the arthroscope (a small camera) and surgical instruments used in this procedure are very thin, our team can use small incisions to access the shoulder joint.

 Patients often see this as a welcome change from the larger incisions needed for a typical open surgery.
 The team at Summit Orthopedic Specialists understand how shoulder injuries can impact your ability to live life on your terms and at your speed and pride themselves on being their California patients’ shoulder arthroscopy surgeons.
+At Summit Orthopedic Specialists we strive to provide the best Shoulder Arthroscopy Sacramento has to offer.
 Let us be your shoulder to lean on.

 Shoulder arthroscopy has been in practice for almost 50 years, allowing the diagnosis, treatment, and recovery from surgery more straightforward and faster than anyone previously thought it could be.

-As a minimally invasive diagnostic and surgical procedure performed for shoulder joint problems, it is performed using an instrument the size of a pencil, called an arthroscope.
+Shoulder arthroscopy is a minimally invasive diagnostic and surgical procedure performed for shoulder joint problems, it is performed using an instrument the size of a pencil, called an arthroscope.
 This arthroscope consists of a light system and a camera that projects images of your surgical site onto a screen so that your surgeons can view the treatment areas.
-Your orthopedic surgeon will make tiny 5mm incisions, just large enough for the instruments to be inserted under the skin, allowing your doctor to view your joints and perform the necessary work on your shoulder’s connective tissue.
+Your Sacramento Shoulder Arthroscopy surgeon will make tiny 5mm incisions, just large enough for the instruments to be inserted under the skin, allowing your doctor to view your joints and perform the necessary work on your shoulder’s connective tissue.

 Because of its minimally invasive nature, recovery times are minimized as well – smaller incisions and more tolerable techniques allow for same-day surgery.